Arts Council's Artist in the Community Scheme

-Twice yearly, the Arts Council offers grants to enable artists and communities of place and/or interest to work together on projects.
+Twice yearly, the Arts Council offers awards to enable artists and communities of place and/or interest to work together on projects.
 The Artist in the Community Scheme (AIC) is managed by Create.

 The AIC scheme is open to artists from any of the following artform disciplines: architecture, circus, street art and spectacle, dance, film, literature (Irish and English language), music, opera, theatre, visual arts and traditional arts.
 Projects can take place in a diverse range of social and community contexts, for example healthcare contexts, prisons, community development organisations.
 Visit our Case Studies to see examples of previous projects, or look at previous recipient info.

-Research & Development, is open to artists who wish to research and develop a project in a community context.
+The Research & Development Award is open to artists who wish to research and develop a project in a community context.

-Research & Development/Mentoring is open to artists who wish to develop a community based project and who have identified an artist mentor with whom they want to work during the research and development phase.
+The Research & Development Award with Mentoring is open to artists who wish to develop a community based project and who have identified an artist mentor they want to work with a during the research and development strand.

-Project Realisation, is open to communities of interest or place (or their representative organisations) with an artist.
+The Project Realisation Award is open to communities of interest or place (or their representative organisations) with an artist.